jina-ai/finetuner/docs/design/design-decisions.md

 In a Jina pipeline, the embedding model is the important component for getting the representation.
 The quality of this representation often directly determines the search quality.
 On contrary, the general model is nothing interesting to Jina.

-That is, tuning the performance of the search equals to tuning the embedding model. {ref}`This is exactly the definition of Tunner<three-pillars>`.
+That is, tuning the performance of the search equals to tuning the embedding model. {ref}`This is exactly the definition of Tuner<three-pillars>`.

-The actual training of Finetuner happens inside the Tunner.
+The actual training of Finetuner happens inside the Tuner.

 ### Tailor